Apothor/Codecademy/Code Challenges/10. Max Product Finder/README.md

 * **Output**: an `integer` – the maximum product found from any k integers in the array
 * **Example**: `maxProductFinderK([-8, 6, -7, 3, 2, 1, -9], 2) => 72`
 * You may presume that the length of the array of integers is greater or equal to k

+## Hard difficulty

+Write maxProductFinder and maxProductFinderK as *efficiently as possible*.